oar-team/kameleon/docs/source/index.rst

 About
 -----

-Kameleon is a simple but powerful tool to generate customized appliances.
-With Kameleon, you make your recipe that describes how to create step by step your own distribution.
-At start Kameleon is used to create custom kvm, docker, VirtualBox, ..., but as it is designed to be very generic you can probably do a lot more than that.
+Kameleon is a simple but powerful tool to generate customized software appliances.
+A software appliances is a complete operating system image with your tools and libraries indside.
+With Kameleon, you can make a recipe that describes how to create step by step your own OS distribution, or you can extend a template to only add a few packages to a standard Linux distribution.
+Kameleon can then generate an image in any format from the same recipe build: Docker, VirtualBox, KVM, Grid'5000,...
+Kameleon is made to improve reproducibility in computer science and engineering by giving you tool that achieve complete *reconstructability* of your appliances with ease using cache, checkpointing and interactive breakpoint.

+Have a look to the :doc:`getting_started` to start using Kameleon.

 ------------
 Report a bug